MicrosoftDocs/community-content/community-content/content/compare-extensibility-options-azure-logic-apps-standard.md

 ---
-title: Compare Extensibility Options for Azure Logic Apps (Standard)
+title: Compare Extensibility Options in Azure Logic Apps (Standard)
-description: Learn how to choose the best extensibility option for the integration solutions that you build with Azure Logic Apps (Standard).
+description: Learn how to choose the best extensibility option for integration solutions that you build with Azure Logic Apps (Standard).
 contributor-type: community
 author: sebastianmeyer-1
 ms.author: mlcc-owners